 - Cyanosis (blue tint to lips and fingernails).

 One of the most common problems with Vicodin is that withdrawal symptoms can set in after reducing your dose even slightly or waiting a bit longer to take your next dose.
 Because of this, many users are afraid to begin the recovery process.

 Vicodin Abuse Treatment

-Whether you choose an inpatient or outpatient program, you may opt to go through the process of detox and withdrawal on a residential basis, where licensed medical personnel can help you get through the process with as little pain as possible.
+Whether you choose an inpatient or outpatient program, you may opt to go through the process of detox and withdrawal on a residential basis, wherein licensed medical personnel can help you get through the process with as little pain as possible.

 Once you have decided on the type of program, you will need to figure out the best length of stay.
 Typically, longer stays are associated with better outcomes.
-Most treatment programs follow a standard program that includes:
+Most addiction treatment programs follow a standard program that includes: